Kongx231/ilqr/README.md

+I am actively developing these classes and trying to add more examples.
+Please always pull the most recent changes.

 # ilqr
 Matlab iLQR class which will solve for the optimal set of inputs and gains to get to a desired state